atrisovic/weather-panel.github.io/content/2_using-weather-and-climate-data.md

 - Less realistic outside areas with strong station coverage
 - Statistical interpolation means data not bound by physicality

-*Reanalysis Datasets*
+### *Reanalysis Datasets*

 Examples: ERA-INTERIM, ERA-5, JRA-55, MERRA-2, NCEP2 (outdated), etc.

 - Observational data are combined with climate models to produce a full set of atmospheric variables in a more physically plausible way than through mere interpolation
-- Products differ by data is included (as with interpolated datasets), but now also differ by which underlying models are used as well
+- Products differ by what data is included (as with interpolated datasets), but now also differ by which underlying models are used
+- Typically include remote sensing data and a variety of other sources.

 *Strengths*: